black-parrot/black-parrot/docs/platform_guide.md

   * Devices: Configuration Link, CLINT
   * 0x00_0420_0002 -> tile 2, device 2, address 0008 -> Freeze register
   * 0x00_0030_bff8 -> tile 0, device 3, address bff8 -> CLINT mtime

+For a BlackParrot unicore, all addresses outside of N=k in this scheme are considered as I/O. This local space is useful for address-space constrained systems where this local space can be reused for accelerators, co-processors, etc.

 ### Full Listing of BlackParrot Configuration Registers
 Following is a list of the memory-mapped registers contained within a BlackParrot Unicore or BlackParrot Multicore Tile.